Deployment Log

 The next line is the application's title in the form of "companyname appname versionnumber".
 Then follow year (4 digits), month and day of release, each on a separate line.
 This info is used to determine whether a newer, older or the same version is being installed when DeployMaster is run again.
 Companyname, appname and versionnumber are listed again, but each on a separate line this time.
 Except for appname, these may be blank (but they will always occupy a line).

-Then DeployMaster stores the paths which the user could have changed in the Advanced Options section of the installation program.
+Then DeployMaster stores the paths which the user could have changed in the Advanced Installation section of the installation program.
 The first line of this section indicates the number of available paths.
-For each path, three lines are then used: one line contains the path's identifier (e.g.: %APPFOLDER%), the second line is the description of the path the user sees in Advanced Options, and the last line is the actual path.
+For each path, three lines are then used: one line contains the path’s identifier (e.g.: %APPFOLDER%), the second line is the description of the path the user sees in Advanced Installation, and the last line is the actual path.
 If the last line is preceded by an asterisk (e.g.: *C:\Windows), the folder is considered a shared one.
 Files placed in shared folders have their reference counts updated in HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\SharedDLLs.

 The next line is a number indicating how many components there are in the installed package.
 Each component takes up two lines following this number.
 The first line is the component's caption, the second indicates the component's status.
 If the status contains an S, the component was explicitly selected by the user or by the package's default selection.
 If the status contains an R, the component was installed because it was required by another component that was installed too.
 Any other character in the status string should be ignored.